Why Is WordPress Free? Uncovering Hidden Catches

 Most of the material used to create this article has been sourced from the official WordPress site at WordPress.org.
 For more details, see WordPress Philosophy.

-Did you enjoy this article?
-Feel free to use the links below to share this post with other new blog owners.
+Did you enjoy this tutorial?
+If so, please take a moment to use the share buttons below to share this information with other WordPress users.